Dak Prescott: 2025 season

 Following the retirement of Zack Martin and the departure of DeMarcus Lawrence via free agency, Prescott became the longest active member of the Cowboys.
+Prescott became the longest-tenured quarterback with the team that originally drafted him going into the 2025 season.

 In the NFL Kickoff game of the 2025 NFL season against the Philadelphia Eagles, Eagles defensive tackle Jalen Carter spat on Prescott, resulting in an unsportsmanlike penalty and Carter's disqualification only six seconds into the game.
 Prescott was claimed to have spit first, but he later denied that he was spitting and if he did, it was accidental.
-During the game, Prescott completed 21 of 34 passes for 188 yards in a 24-20 loss.
+During the game, Prescott completed 21 of 34 passes for 188 yards in a 24–20 loss.

-In Week 2 against the New York Giants, Prescott completed 38 of 52 passes for 361 yards, throwing two touchdowns and one interception in a 40-37 overtime victory.
-In Week 4 against the Green Bay Packers on Sunday Night Football, Prescott completed 31 of 40 passes for 319 yards and three touchdowns, and also scored on a two-yard rushing touchdown in a 40-40 tie.
-In Week 5 against the New York Jets, Prescott completed 18 of 29 passes for 237 yards and four touchdowns in a 37-22 victory.
+In Week 2 against the New York Giants, Prescott completed 38 of 52 passes for 361 yards, throwing two touchdowns and one interception in a 40–37 overtime victory.
+In Week 4 against the Green Bay Packers on Sunday Night Football, Prescott completed 31 of 40 passes for 319 yards and three touchdowns, and also scored on a two-yard rushing touchdown in a 40–40 tie.
+In Week 5 against the New York Jets, Prescott completed 18 of 29 passes for 237 yards and four touchdowns in a 37–22 victory.

-In Week 6 against the Carolina Panthers, Prescott completed 25 of 34 passes for 261 yards and three touchdowns in a 30-27 loss.
-In Week 7 against the Washington Commanders, Prescott completed 21 of 30 passes for 264 yards and three touchdowns in a 44-22 win.
-In Week 9 against the Arizona Cardinals on Monday Night Football, Prescott completed 24 of 39 passes for 250 yards, throwing one touchdown and one interception in a 27-17 loss.
+In Week 6 against the Carolina Panthers, Prescott completed 25 of 34 passes for 261 yards and three touchdowns in a 30–27 loss.
+In Week 7 against the Washington Commanders, Prescott completed 21 of 30 passes for 264 yards and three touchdowns in a 44–22 win.
+In Week 9 against the Arizona Cardinals on Monday Night Football, Prescott completed 24 of 39 passes for 250 yards, throwing one touchdown and one interception in a 27–17 loss.